North Dakota Nursing Research Collaborative

 Nursing Employment & Retention Survey

-The North Dakota Nursing Research Collaborative (NDNRC) is currently conducted a comprehensive survey on the status of the nursing workforce employment and retention in North Dakota (ND).
+The North Dakota Nursing Research Collaborative (NDNRC) conducted a comprehensive survey on the status of the nursing workforce employment and retention in North Dakota (ND).

 - Dakota College in Bottineau